maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 +++

 At Maelstrom, our goal is to improve developer productivity.
-We believe that tests are key to writing high-quality, reliable software and we spend a lot of time thinking about how to make them better.
+We believe that tests are key to writing high-quality, reliable software, and we spend a lot of time thinking about how to make them better.

 We think that there are three important aspects to good tests: Tests should be